My Healing Journey

 In February of 1980, a military coup turned my life upside down and

-three years later, at the age of 13, my family moved to the US in pursuit of a better future—free of violence, chaos, and constant turmoil.
+three years later, at the age of 13, my family fled to the US in pursuit of a better future—free of violence, chaos, and constant turmoil.
 Not until my potent daily sanctuary was all of a sudden gone did I slowly begin to appreciate and water the seeds that had been sown into my fertile soul throughout my formative years.

 My attempts to replace what I had lost funneled into a passionate interest in psychology.
 I fell madly in love with clinical psychology in my senior year in college because it was the only course in my major that focused on helping people face-to-face.
 I pursued graduate training in clinical psychology, and in 1997, conducted a cross-national dissertation study entitled, All Countries but No Flag?: A Multidimensional Analysis of the Experiences of Surinamese Multiracials in the Caribbean, to examine the impact of dualistic and holistic worldviews on racial splitting within various multiracial communities in Suriname and the US.